 According to Pew Research (1) a majority of U.S. consumers own multiple digital devices (desktop/laptop computer, tablet, and smartphone) and they seamlessly move from one platform to another as a part of their everyday lives.
-The Definitive Guide to Designing Mobile Surveys it is common for consumers to start an online shopping experience on a mobile phone, then finish the transaction on a PC for instance.
+It is common for consumers to start an online shopping experience on a mobile phone, then finish the transaction on a PC for instance.

 Today’s cross platform culture means consumers use a variety of devices for accessing your online survey.
 Depending on the sample source and target, estimates range anywhere from 30-60% percent of all survey takers are using a smartphone or tablet to access a survey (2).
 While researchers are familiar with designing a survey for the PC device, how do we also optimize the survey experience for the mobile users?
 The screen sizes and input methods for each of the devices are unique, and these differences must be accounted for in order to render the best possible survey taking experience for the participant no matter what device they use to take the survey.
 With the dramatic real-estate limitations on a mobile phone and the reduction in attention-spans overall, mobile survey takers, in particular, are more susceptible to primacy effects, satisficing (engaging in behaviors that allow them to quickly complete a survey rather than give careful consideration to the question), and survey dropout (3, 4).

 There has been much research over the years—to address issues of data quality, data consistency, and respondent engagement—especially with regards to understanding best practices for mobile survey design (5-6).
 What follows is an attempt to synthesize our current understanding and provide a list of guidelines to make online surveys accessible and optimized for today’s multi-device consumer.

 Mobile First Design “Similarity”